ionic-team/capacitor-docs/versioned_docs/version-v5/main/getting-started/faqs.md

 To find plugins for your project, you should check the following places in this order.

+### Capacitor Official Plugins ⚡

+The [Capacitor Official Plugins](https://github.com/ionic-team/capacitor-plugins) are a set of Capacitor plugins maintained by the Capacitor team that provide access to commonly used native APIs.
+If you need a plugin, this should be one of the first places you look.

 ### Capacitor Community GitHub ⚡

 The [Capacitor Community GitHub organization](https://github.com/capacitor-community) lists plugins that our excellent community of developers creates.
 They are Capacitor first plugins that are actively developed and should work in any Capacitor 3+ project.
-If you need a plugin, this should be one of the first places you look.
+If you can't find an official plugin, this should be places you look.

 ### Awesome Capacitor 😎